Azerbaijan–Turkey relations: Nagorno-Karabakh conflict

+On 10 August 2020, six Turkish F-16s from the Turkish Air Force traveled from Turkey to Azerbaijan to participate in the TurAz Qartali-2020 exercise.
+Some news sources determined through satellite images that these planes did not leave Azerbaijan when the Second Karabakh War began and remained at Ganja airport.
+Azerbaijani President Aliyev confirmed that the planes were in the country but stated that they did not participate in the conflict.
+In contrast, Aliyev said, "In the event of an external attack on Azerbaijan, you will see Turkish planes in the sky."
+Armenia claimed that a SU-25 fighter jet from its air force was shot down by Turkish F-16s, but Turkey and Azerbaijan denied this.

-Nakhchivan Military Base
+Military Base

 The Azerbaijani military doctrine adopted in 2010 allows for foreign military bases in Azerbaijan, and that action opened the way to speculation that Turkey could quarter its troops in the Nakhchivan region, an Azerbaijani exclave surrounded by Armenia and Turkey.
 Azerbaijan maintains a base in Nakhchivan that has received heavy Turkish support in the past, but no official information is available about the current scope of military cooperation between the two countries in the exclave.